prithvik12/CyberCrime_Investigations/README.md

 3. Wang, Z. and Li, X., 2013.
 Intrusion prevention system design.
 In Proceedings of the International Conference on Information Engineering and Applications (IEA) 2012: Volume 3 (pp. 375-382).
 Springer London.

-4. R. Samrin and D. Vasumathi, "Review on anomaly based network intrusion detection system," 2017 International Conference on Electrical, Electronics, Communication, Computer, and Optimization Techniques (ICEECCOT), Mysuru, India, 2017, pp. 141-147, doi: 10.1109/ICEECCOT.2017.8284655.
+4. Kunal and M. Dua, "Machine Learning Approach to IDS: A Comprehensive Review," 2019 3rd International conference on Electronics, Communication and Aerospace Technology (ICECA), Coimbatore, India, 2019, pp. 117-121, doi: 10.1109/ICECA.2019.8822120.

 5. R. Lalduhsaka, A. Khan and A. K. Roy, "Issues and Challenges in Building a Model for Intrusion Detection System," 2021 5th International Conference on Information Systems and Computer Networks (ISCON), Mathura, India, 2021, pp. 1-5, doi: 10.1109/ISCON52037.2021.9702322.